India opens bidding for its stake in BPCL

 After being established in the 1920s as Burmah Shell, an alliance between Royal Dutch Shell and Burmah Oil Co and Asiatic Petroleum (India), BPCL was nationalized in 1976 by an Act of Parliament.

-In November, the Union Cabinet approved the government’s proposal to divest its entire shareholding in BPCL, along with the transfer of management control to a strategic buyer after taking out the Numaligarh Refinery Ltd. in Assam from the company’s portfolio.
-The refinery will be hived off before BPCL’s privatisation ,and will be taken over by another state-owned company, finance minister Nirmala Sitharaman said at the time.
+The Union Cabinet had cleared the proposal for strategic sale of government’s 52.98% stake in BPCL on 20 November 2019, along with the transfer of management control to a strategic buyer after taking out the Numaligarh Refinery Ltd. in Assam from the company’s portfolio.
+The refinery will be hived off before BPCL’s privatisation, and will be taken over by another state-owned company, finance minister Nirmala Sitharaman said at the time.